 5.2.4 Requirements for Intent driven RAN energy saving

 The requirements for intent containing an expectation for RAN energy saving are defined in clause 5.1.7.2 in TS 28.312 [22].

+5.2.X Requirements for energy information management

+REQ-EIMS-FUN-1: The management service producer responsible for energy information should have the capability allowing an authorized consumer to configure the energy information.
+This information includes, but is not limited to, carbon emission, renewable energy and energy supply.

+REQ-EIMS-FUN-2: The management service producer responsible for energy information should have the capability to expose the energy information to an authorized consumer.

 5.3 Actor roles